-Students who are not on track to exit within the prescribed time frame but who have nevertheless progressed in proficiency are assigned to the category worth 0.50 points.
+Students who are either not on track to exit within the prescribed time frame but who have nevertheless progressed in proficiency proficiency or did not take the SD-ELP assessment when first identified but then took the assessment for the first time this year are assigned to the category worth 0.50 points.

 Students who are either on track to exit within the prescribed time frame or who exited on time are assigned to the category worth 1.0 point.